 Access to selected ADU architectural designs and affordable construction services.

-Learn how to operate and manage your Accessory Dwelling Unit (ADU) with our easy-to-follow educational modules.
+Learn how to operate and manage your Accessory Dwelling Unit (ADU) with our easy-to-follow free educational modules.

-Module 3: How to work with your GC and Architect
+How to work with your GC and Architect Learn all about Accessory Dwelling Units (ADUs)

 The Accessory Dwelling Unit (ADU) Grant Program will create more housing units in California by providing a grant to reimburse pre-development costs associated with the construction of the ADU.